myaaghubi/DotNetSqliteBrowser/README.md

-DotNetSqliteBrowser # ver 0.5
+DotNetSqliteBrowser # ver 0.55
 ===================

 Simple sqlite browser on .net 4.0<br>
-This program is available for download only for developers
+This program is available to download only for developers